CodeGrinder123/PaperClip/README.md

 This project is still under development and will not be released in public.
 The name of the mobile app is not yet finalized.

+Updates, announcements and changes will be posted in this README.md file.
 Note: This project is for personal use only.
 For collaborations, please contact me.

 A few resources to get you started if this is your first Flutter project: